 Aftercare and Support

 After completing your inpatient rehab program, experts recommend that you participate in some sort of aftercare.
 Such programs help you transition to normal home life.
 Some examples include sober housing at the rehab facility, continued counseling, and support groups.
-At Healing Springs Ranch we want you to feel welcomed to the support and services of our facility anytime you need a jumpstart or additional help.
+At Healing Springs Ranch we want you to feel welcome to the support and services of our facility anytime you need a jumpstart or additional help.
 We want you to always feel like you have a home with us when you need it.

 Get Addiction Treatment at Healing Springs Ranch

-The key to achieving full opiate addiction recovery is taking a whole person approach.
+The key to achieving full opiate addiction recovery is taking a whole-person approach.
 At Healing Springs Ranch, we use our own Integrated Addiction Model (I.AM).
 We integrate the 12-step program, functional medicine practices, and a trauma model, along with intensive individual assessments to help you move forward in your treatment.

 Our approach to wellness encompasses every aspect of your chemical, emotional and physical well-being.
 We also incorporate organic nutrition, lifestyle training, and blood and saliva tests into our holistic treatment.